+Do you feel like you are holding yourself back from working on your business idea because you lack a specific skill?
 That didn’t stop Meredith Bell.
-When she made the leap from being a 4th-grader teacher to leadership development consultant she had no previous business experience and had no idea how to sell services.
+When she made the leap from being a 4th-grader teacher to leadership development consultant she had no sales experience and had no idea how to sell services.

 As you’ll soon hear, her lack of business acumen actually provided her with both a source of motivation and a fresh perspective on how to sell more effectively.